 SEO focuses on the organic results, and seeks to improve the placement of websites in the organic listings.
 The ultimate goal is to appear on the first page of the search results, because websites on those pages receive the most clicks.
 Law firms that implement an effective SEO strategy to promote their content-rich websites can attract substantial increases in visitor traffic and inquiries from potential clients.

 This article focuses on Google, the dominant search engine in the U.S. market, because much of what is true for Google also applies to Bing and the other search engines.
 Depending on the particular search terms entered, Google may display the organic results at the top of the page, underneath the ads, or below the local results.
-The organic search results from Google are circled below.

 1. The Mobile User Experience